 Where Are Manatees Found In The United States

 Manatees are seasonal mammals who travel with the changing water temperatures.
 Manatees push into the northern states during the summer months, including Georgia, South Carolina, and North Carolina.
 However, boaters do encounter manatees as far north as New York, but sittings are rare.

 As the turns to fall, the manatee migrates south to Florida, where the winter water temperatures remain warm.
 During the coldest parts of the winter, masses of manatees are found near warm water discharge points, including power plants, to stay at optimal body temperature.

 Keep a sharp lookout for manatee South Carolina, North Carolina, and Georgia during the summer months and particularly in marinas.

 Boats are dangerous to manatees for many reasons, and the most significant and harmful is a collision.

 The mammals are slow-moving creatures that swim in a motion where they venture up to the surface frequently.
 As a result, boat hulls collide with manatees in addition to propellers striking the backs of the sea creature.

-Unfortunately, year after year manate are killed or become permanently scarred along their backs.
+Unfortunately, year after year manatee are killed or become permanently scarred along their backs.
 As a result of the frequent collisions, marine rescue centers attempt to rehabilitate injured manatees.
 I have visited rehabilitation facilities and have had a first hand look at injuries sustained by propellers.